faustas/09-scala-for-comprehension/README.md

-# 08 - Scala map and flatMap
+# 09 - Scala for-comprehension

 This repository contains code examples for the respective teaching session.
 It is a specific context that depends on the topic of the teaching.